 Maurice VanAuken <firstname.lastname@example.org>

-The earliest documented telecast of this film in Philadelphia occurred Monday 7 November 1949 on WFIL (Channel 6); in Los Angeles it was first telecast Saturday 14 January 1950 on KECA (Channel 7), and in New York City Monday 7 August 1950 on WOR (Channel 9).
+The earliest documented telecasts of this film took place in Syracuse Sunday 3 April 1949 on WHEN (Channel 8), in Detroit Saturday 16 April 1949 on WXYZ (Channel 7), in Los Angeles Sunday 4 September 1949 on KTSL (Channel 2), in Philadelphia Monday 7 November 1949 on WFIL (Channel 6), in Los Angeles Sunday 7 January 1950 on KECA (Channel 7), and in New York City Monday 7 August 1950 on WOR (Channel 9).
 See more »

 During the chase scene, just before Ruby's horse goes down, a highway bridge is visible in the distance between the trees.
 See more »

 You're a slick, cunning wolf, Zanti, but I finally got ya.